 Purchase an access key and support this project.
 Pay using PayPal™, Stripe™, or Bitcoins and enjoy ready-to-use packages.

-pgModeler has two main development branches: master and develop.
-The master branch is where features considered stable can be found.
+pgModeler has two main development branches: main and develop.
+The main branch is where features considered stable can be found.
 The development branch, reserved for alpha and beta releases, is where patches, new unstable features are placed and tested.

 You can retrieve the source using the git command by running the following: